ElysiaLopez/AssemblyMarioGame/README.md

-# AssemblyMarioGame
+# AssemblySnakegame
-A Mario-based platformer game written in ARM assembly
+A snake game written in ARM assembly